 - Teas or flavored drinks will not exceed 25% of total selection

 Faculty members are encouraged to set an example for students by not allowing items that do not align with school policy.

-For use under Board Policy 246 - Student Wellness, Updated September 2014
+For use under Board Policy 246 - Student Physical Activity and Nutrition (Wellness), Updated November 2018

 Each month throughout the school year Hands-on Health addresses a topic from the Monthly Calendar of National Health Observances.
 Examples include bullying, obesity, asthma, dietary fat, and physical activity.